-Survivor pension: A widow(er) receives 50% of the pension paid or payable to the deceased.
-If there is more than one widow, the pension is split equally among them.
+Survivor pension: A widow(er) receives 50% of the pension the deceased received or was entitled to receive.
+If there is more than one widow, the pension is split equally.

-The pension ceases on remarriage or if cohabiting.
+The pension ceases on remarriage or cohabitation.

-Orphan's pension: Each eligible orphan receives 10% of the pension paid or payable to the deceased; 20% for each full orphan.
+Orphan's pension: Each eligible orphan receives 10% of the pension the deceased received or was entitled to receive; 20% for each full orphan.
 Full orphans also receive the survivor pension.

-All survivor benefits combined must not exceed 100% of the pension paid or payable to the deceased; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the pension the deceased received or was entitled to receive; otherwise, the pensions are reduced proportionately.